Skip to content

 Training Content Specific to Remote Work

 Train employees on data handling procedures specific to remote work: what data can be accessed remotely, where it can be stored, how it must be transmitted, and what to do with printed documents containing sensitive information.
 Make incident reporting frictionless and explicitly state that reporting a potential incident — even a false alarm — is always the correct action.
-Our security awareness training resources include scenario libraries built for distributed teams.
-Conduct simulated phishing exercises quarterly to test retention and provide targeted remediation for employees who need it.

 Written Remote Work Security Policy

-Your remote work security requirements must be documented in a written policy that every employee reads and acknowledges before working remotely.
-Verbal policies are not consistently enforced and do not satisfy compliance documentation requirements.
-The policy should define approved devices and minimum security standards, required software (VPN, EDR, password manager, MFA), approved cloud services and prohibited shadow IT applications, data handling and transmission requirements, incident reporting procedures and contact information, and consequences for policy violations.
+The policy should define approved devices and minimum security standards, required software including EDR and VPN clients, approved cloud services and prohibited shadow IT applications, data handling and transmission requirements, incident reporting procedures and contact information, and consequences for policy violations.

 Ongoing Monitoring and Access Reviews

 Collect and analyze logs from your VPN, EDR, email security system, and cloud applications.
-For small businesses without dedicated security analysts, cloud-based Security Information and Event Management (SIEM) tools aggregate these logs and surface anomalies automatically — access from unexpected geographic locations, repeated failed authentication attempts, unusually large file downloads, connections during off-hours.
-Review user access permissions quarterly: remove access no longer needed based on role changes, departures, or completed projects.
-Follow the principle of least privilege — grant only the minimum access each role requires.
-Remote work security is not a project you complete; it is an ongoing operational practice that requires regular reassessment as your team, your technology stack, and the threat environment all continue to evolve.
+For small businesses without dedicated security analysts, cloud-based Security Information and Event Management (SIEM) tools like Microsoft Sentinel, Splunk SOAR, or LogRhythm aggregate these logs and surface anomalies automatically — access from unexpected geographic locations, repeated failed authentication attempts, unusually large file downloads, connections during off-hours.

 Share